Point of Sale

 Any decent answer will furnish all relevant details:

-In the end, it’s your decision.
-Do you want to invest in training?
-Do you see a future with this employee?
+In the end, it’s your hiring decision.
+Do you want to invest time in training?
+Do you see a future with this employee on your team?

 The next few questions are designed to help with hiring a new manager.

-This one will help you determine whether they have a management style that fits your restaurant and how self-aware they are about the way they lead.
+This one will help you determine whether a candidate has a management style that fits your restaurant’s culture and how self-aware they are about the way they lead a team.

-Look for an answer that accurately describes their management style.
+You should be looking for an answer that accurately describes their management style at work.
 Is it casual, authoritative, or consultative?
-Then compare their responses to your restaurant’s management style and ask yourself if that style work for you.
+Then compare their responses to your restaurant’s management style and ask yourself if that style works for you and your team.

 If yes, you have a winner.
 If not, you may have to let the candidate go, even if they’re well qualified.

-Also remember that if you really like the interviewee, you shouldn’t be afraid to take a chance on them and work on adjustments to their management style as you go.
+Also remember that if you really like the candidate, you shouldn’t be afraid to take a chance on hiring them and work on adjustments to their management style as you go.

 The purpose here is to see if the candidate has grown.
-A positive response demonstrates a keen self-awareness of how their management approach has changed as they’ve become more experienced.
+A positive response demonstrates a keen self-awareness of how their management approach has changed over time as they’ve become more experienced.

-“When I started, I used to micromanage my staff – not because I was a lousy manager, but because I cared about following certain standards.
-Over time I realized this micromanagement was crippling my employees.
-They didn’t trust me.
+“When I started, I used to micromanage my staff – not because I was a lousy manager, but because I cared about following certain working standards.
+Over time I realized this micromanagement was crippling my employees and their work.
+My team didn’t trust me.
 Some even resented me!
 So I took a more hands-off approach and let them get on with it.
 Naturally, I still checked in, but I trusted they would get things done, and they did.”

-If someone has remained stagnant in their position over the years, rarely changing their management style, you may tentatively mark that as a red flag.
+If someone has remained stagnant in their position as a restaurant manager over the years, rarely changing their management style, you may tentatively mark that as a red flag.

 Of course, if their approach works and gets results, then why fix what’s not broken?